Off-Campus Housing Information

 If you have completed:

-- Completed between 1-12 credits* after high school graduation you are required to live on campus for 2 semesters
+- Completed between 1-12 credits* after high school graduation you are required to live on campus for two semesters.

-- Completed between 12.1 and 24 credits* after high school graduation, you are required to live on campus for 1 semester
+- Completed between 12.1 and 24 credits** after high school graduation, you are required to live on campus for one semester.

 ***This policy only pertains to single students without dependents under the age of 25